Optical Approach to Gravitational Redshift: Deflection of Light

 This integral can be evaluated by expanding in the small parameters $GM/c^2r$ and $GM/c^2r_0$ to first order, giving $4GM/c^2r_0$ for a light ray deflected by the Sun.

-We now turn our attention to optics, and seek the optical form of expression for the deflection of light by the Sun.
-The gaseous layers surrounding the Sun, through which light propagates, are media of spherically symmetric varying refractive index.
-The deflection of light by the Sun can thus be thought as a result of the refraction of light in such gaseous layers from the optical point of view.
-If this thought is reasonable, a similar conclusion will also be reached from this point of view.
-When we check the propagation of rays to this end, we realize that the equation for rays in geometrical optics has previously had the form of (12).

-In a homogeneous medium, the refractive index is a constant and the light rays have the form of straight lines.
 Let us consider rays in a medium which has spherical symmetry, i.e. where the refractive index depends only on the distance $r$ from a fixed point O: $n=n(r)$.
 This case is approximately realized by the Earth's atmosphere, when the curvature of the Earth is taken into account.
-The light rays are then plane curves, situated in a plane through the origin, and along each ray satisfy$^{(11)}$
+The light rays are then plane curves, situated in a plane through the origin.
+If $(r,\theta)$ are the polar coordinates of a plane curve, the angle $\psi$ between the radius vector to a point $r$ on the curve and the tangent at $r$ is given by